Land Girls (TV series): Reception

-Land Girls surpassed the average audience share for the year in its slot by three percent and peaked at 2.6 million viewers.
+Land Girls surpassed the average audience share for the year in its slot by three per cent and peaked at 2.6 million viewers.

 The Daily Telegraph reported that the drama was criticised for its historical inaccuracies and the BBC notice boards attracted nearly a hundred comments and complaints about military uniforms and other general historical reconstructions.

 Awards and nominations

 Land Girls won "Best Daytime Programme" at the 2010 Broadcast Awards.
 Later that year, it was named "Best Drama" at the Royal Television Society Awards.
 Gemmell won the "Best Newcomer" award, with Ward and Webb winning the "Best Actress" and "Best Actor" awards respectively.

 Home media

 Series one of Land Girls was released on DVD in the UK by Acorn Media in November 2010, two months before the official January 2011 release date.
 The DVD contains all five episodes of the drama, a documentary about the real land girls and a photo gallery.
 The DVD was distributed by ABC Commercial in Australia and BFS Entertainment in North America.
 The Land Girls: Original Soundtrack was released in early 2011, it contains period songs and original music composed by Debbie Wiseman.
 The second series was released on DVD in the UK on 7 November 2011, while the third series was released in February 2012.
 Series 1, 2, and 3 were added to Netflix in late 2015.